ContentGardeningStudio/twilio_service_api/README.md

 To automate SMS replies the need you'll need a Webhook.
 Using Python you can implement a reply with Django or Flask.

-To test this case, see the Twilio Flask App example (link to twilio flask app)
+To test this case, see our Twilio Flask App project.